ZiadNagar/React-FilterList-App/README.md

 # React Filter List App

-A simple React application that demonstrates filtering a list of items based on user input.
+A simple React application that demonstrates filtering a list of items based on user input

 ## What you'll learn